 Members of the TET (short for ten-eleven translocation) family have been known to function as tumor suppressors for many years, but how they keep a lid on the uncontrolled cell proliferation of cancer cells had remained uncertain.
-Now, researchers at the La Jolla Institute for Allergy and Immunology demonstrate that TET proteins collectively constitute a major class of tumor suppressors and are required to maintain genome instability.
+Now, researchers at the La Jolla Institute for Immunology demonstrate that TET proteins collectively constitute a major class of tumor suppressors and are required to maintain genome instability.

 The study, published in the current edition of Nature Communications, shows that mice lacking both Tet2 and Tet3 rapidly develop an aggressive form of myeloid leukemia.
 “We removed Tet2 and Tet3 by injecting the mice with chemicals that acutely deleted their genes, after which we could see signs of cancer in one week and a full-blown transmissible cancer in four weeks,” says senior author Anjana Rao, Ph.D., a professor in the Institute’s Division of Signaling and Gene Expression who led the study.
 “This proves that TET-loss of function directly caused the malignancy.”

 Rao_illustration.pngThe gene coding for Tet2 is frequently mutated in patients with myeloid malignancies, a cancer of a type of white blood cells, and even without Tet2 mutations, many human myeloid cancers display low TET function as Rao and her team had shown in an earlier study (Ko et al., Nature 2010.)
 “The same is true for many other types of cancers,” says the study’s coauthor Myunggon Ko, Ph.D., formerly a postdoctoral researcher in the Rao lab and now an assistant professor at the Ulsan National Institute of Science and Technology in Ulsan, Korea.
 “Thus our data imply that TET function is likely to be important for preventing not only myeloid cancers, but also potentially other types of cancers.”